OctoPrint/OctoPrint/docs/plugins/hooks.rst

    to be created on the ``sdcard`` storage. ``elapsed`` is the elapsed time in seconds.

    If the hook is going to handle the upload, it must return the (future) remote filename of the file on the ``sdcard`` storage.
-If it returns ``None`` (or an otherwise falsy value), OctoPrint will interpret this as the hook not going to handle the file upload, in which case the next hook or - if no other hook is registered - the default implementation will be called.
+If it returns ``None`` (or an otherwise false-y value), OctoPrint will interpret this as the hook not going to handle the file upload, in which case the next hook or - if no other hook is registered - the default implementation will be called.